KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/terminological-lockdown-protocol.md

 - rejects hierarchical legitimacy as metaphysically binding,
 - and treats coherence rather than imposed power as the basis of lawful relation.

+The doubled “a” is intentional and does not denote intensification.
+It marks structural removal from the authority–opposition axis itself rather than opposition to authority.

 ---

 ## Anti- Prefix Restriction